Temporary Assistance for Needy Families (TANF)

 No public way to track TANF spending

 Currently, there is no publicly available way to monitor the TANF program or spending.
 The information provided by the federal government is slow to be published and may not be accurate.
-In addition, neither the state budget nor the state's Comprehensive Annual Financial Report (CAFR) go into enough detail to single out TANF spending.
+In addition, neither the state budget nor the state's Annual Comprehensive Financial Report (ACFR) go into enough detail to single out TANF spending.

 No legislative approval needed to spend reserve